Content Last Updated November 2013

 Genetically Modified Atlantic Salmon and Environmental Impacts

 Any chance of these salmon escaping to the wild could greatly endanger our already depleted Atlantic salmon population.
 And to add fuel to fire, these fast-growing salmon could consume up to five times more food than non-GM farmed salmon.
-If you remember from my previous post Seafood: Is There Something Fishy About Fish Farms, salmon are carnivorous and rely on wild-harvested fish like anchovies and sardines for food, putting pressure on wild fish stocks.
+In my post Is Aquaculture Sustainable?
+Or Is There Something Fishy About Fish Farms?
+I outline that farmed salmon are carnivorous and rely on wild-harvested fish like anchovies and sardines for food, putting pressure on wild fish stocks.

-Don’t Like The Thought Of AquAdvantage Salmon?
+Don’t Like GM AquAdvantage Salmon?
 What You Can Do.

 Second, educate yourself and others on other food sources high in omega-3s.
 Remembering that we need ~650mg of EPA and DHA combined per day for the benefits of omega-3s, here are my top 3 contenders that are also environmentally friendly;